-Treatment for gingivitis begins as soon as your Yonkers periodontist recognizes the early warning signs.
-Gingivitis, or gum disease, is fairly common and easy to treat when it’s caught in its earliest stages.
-Left untreated, your Saturday dentist may have to resort to more drastic treatments.
+Treatment for gingivitis begins as soon as your periodontal specialist recognizes the early warning signs.
+Gingivitis, or gum disease, is fairly common and easy to treat when detected early.
+Left untreated, your dentist may have to resort to more invasive treatments.
 And pregnancy gingivitis treatment is critical to the overall health and well-being of you and your baby.

-If you’re experiencing swollen, tender gums, you might have gingivitis.
-Gingivitis is the clinical term for gum inflammation, and it’s usually an early warning sign of gum disease.
-Plaque bacteria accumulate beneath your gum line in the early stages of gingivitis, plaque bacteria build up under your gum line.
-This causes your gums to become swollen and may even cause them to bleed while you’re brushing.
+You may have gingivitis if your gums are swollen and tender.
+Gingivitis is the clinical term for gum inflammation, and it is typically the first sign of gum disease.
+Plaque bacteria accumulate beneath your gum line in the early stages of gingivitis.
+This makes your gums swollen and may even cause them to bleed while brushing.

-Although your gums may become painful and irritated, they are still planted firmly in place.
-You have not yet fallen victim to the irreversible damage to your bone or tissue that results from advanced gum disease.
-Not all gingivitis ends in gum disease, but paying attention to warning signs now can prevent tooth loss down the road.
-It’s another way bi-annual visits to your Saturday dentist in the Yonkers keep you healthy.
+Your gums may become painful and irritated, but they remain firmly in place.
+You have not yet suffered irreversible bone or tissue damage as a result of advanced gum disease.
+Gingivitis does not always progress to gum disease, but recognizing warning signs now can help you avoid tooth loss later on.
+It’s another way bi-annual visits to your dentist keep you healthy.

 The plaque bacteria in your mouth produce toxins and poisons.
-When your body sends its enzymes to fight the infection attacking your gum tissue, it mixes with the bacteria and breaks down the bone and connective tissue that anchor your teeth in place.
-This is called periodontal gum disease.
-And as it progresses, the pockets around your teeth get deeper and bone and gum tissue continue to be destroyed.
+When your body sends enzymes to fight the infection in your gum tissue, the enzymes mix with the bacteria and break down the bone and connective tissue that hold your teeth in place.
+This is referred to as periodontal gum disease.
+As time goes on, the pockets around your teeth deepen, and bone and gum tissue are destroyed.

-When periodontitis is allowed to progress to that point, your teeth may begin to loosen as they start to lose their grip.
-Tooth loss begins.
-Gum disease is the number one cause of tooth loss in adults.
+When periodontitis progresses to that point, your teeth may begin to loosen.
+Gum disease is the leading cause of adult tooth loss.
 But gum disease is both preventable and treatable.
-If your gums are starting to cause you discomfort, you shouldn’t hesitate to contact the best dentist in the Yonkers.
-You have no excuse now that you’ve found a team of dentists open on Saturday.
-Getting treatment for gingivitis now is better than fighting gum disease and tooth loss later.
+If your gums are causing you pain, don’t hesitate to contact the best dental experts in Yonkers.
+You have no excuse now that you’ve discovered a team of dentists who are open on Saturday.
+Getting treatment for gingivitis is better than later fighting gum disease and tooth loss.

 - A look at your history.
 It’s possible for your medical and dental histories to reveal conditions that contribute to your symptoms.